 Summary Description

 • A probability scale should be a uniformed numerical scale: O An example of a uniform numerical scale - each interval is defined, scored and an explanation provided for each (i.e. low (score 1) - the chance of the risk occurring is on an exceptional basis; occurrence over 10 years): Scale Probability Score

 Low Rem 1

-Medium Low Unlik · · 2
+Medium Low Unlik 2

-Medium Possi 3 -
+Medium Poss 3

-Medium High Likely • 4 -
+Medium High Likel • 4 -

-• 0 Impact Low Medium low Medium high High Id be unifo and an 4) - sruptio explanation significant on of critical series of cr n given f consequentical b ficant or each uences; usiness
+High AIMC ost Certain 5 J

+• An impact scale should be used: An example of a uniform numerical scale - each interval defined and an explanation given for each (i.e. high (score 4) - significant consequences; widespread disruption of critical business functions):

+Impact Score ]

+1 - Insignif ignificant

+2 - Minor

+Medium high 3 - Modera ate

+High 4 - Significa ant

-A heat map/table can be used to probability and impact score; and Additional illustration (i.e. pie chart, used to highlight the inherent risks or risk mitigation. graphs) can be
+A heat map/table can be used to combine the probability and impact score; and Additional illustration (i.e. pie chart, graphs) can be used to highlight the inherent risks of the SFI before risk mitigation.

 Risk Mitigation and Control • defined overall for each risk category/sub-category; Information on the rationale or the tools/policies used for mitigation;

-&lt;sup>3 Low inherent risk exists when there is a lower than average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.
+&lt;sup>4 Low inherent risk exists when there is a lower than average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.

-&lt;sup>4 Medium-low inherent risk exists when there is an average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.
+&lt;sup>5 Medium-low inherent risk exists when there is an average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.

-&lt;sup>5 Medium-high inherent risk exists when there is an above average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.
+&lt;sup>6 Medium-high inherent risk exists when there is an above average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future events.

-&lt;sup>6 High inherent risk exists when there is a higher than above average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future event.
+&lt;sup>7 High inherent risk exists when there is a higher than above average probability of a material loss due to exposure to, and uncertainty arising from, current and potential future event.

 Summary Description Control Ratings Strong Satisfactory Needs Improvement Deficient Critically Deficient Risk Reporting The residual risk rating should be reported with an explanation; The overall aggregated score should be clearly summarized and reported; Corrective action plans should be reported with an explanation; and Limits/threshold that were breached should be explained and corrective actions provided.
-Signatory Page ■ The Chairman of the Board and the Chairman of the Risk Management Committee or the Audit Committee should review, approve and sign off on the risk assessment.
+Signatory Page The Chairman of the Board and the Chairman of the Risk Management Committee or the Audit Committee should review, approve and sign off on the risk assessment.